 - Hypertrophic cardiomyopathy (HCM) is a condition involving a cat's heart muscles that can be mild through severe depending on the individual cat.

 - Obesity is a common problem with these cats as they are naturally large, and sometimes owners can overfeed them without understanding what a healthy weight for a cat truly is.

 Since the Pixiebob is still a fairly new breed, finding a purebred kitten will take time and effort.
 You can expect to pay around $500 to $1,500 for a kitten, although a show quality kitten may be as high as $5,000.
 You can start a search for Pixiebob kittens by looking up breeders on The International Cat Association website.
 Because of the rarity of the breed, finding a Pixiebob in rescue will be difficult, although you may find breeders who know of older cats that need to be re-homed.

 Is the Pixiebob the Right Cat For You?

 The Pixiebob is a unique cat in that it truly looks like a hybrid breed, though it's not.
-Their "wild" looks are nothing like their personality, which is generally described as laid back, easygoing, friendly and loving.
-These cats are an excellent choice for a family with children who want a feline friend who enjoys going out on walks and hanging out with his family and is low maintenance.
-They are hard to find though, being a newer breed, so if you have your heart set on a Pixiebob be prepared to do some work to find one and be ready for the additional expense of getting a purebred kitten.
+Their "wild" looks are nothing like their personality, which is generally described as laid back, easygoing, friendly, and loving.
+These cats are an excellent choice for a family with children who want a feline friend who enjoys going out on walks, hanging out with their family, and are low maintenance.
+They are hard to find, though, being a newer breed, so if you have your heart set on a Pixiebob, be prepared to do some work to find one and be ready for the additional expense of getting a purebred kitten.